 - Our faculty are dedicated to working with this unique population.

 The application period for the 2020-2021 ACE Cohort is open as of April 16th, 2019.

 We will stop accepting new applications on October 1, 2019.
 Please continue reading

 Items to remember:

 - There is a required essay portion of the application, and applicants must also complete the Checklist and Prerequisite Form.
 Failure to upload and submit your essay and Checklist Form will result in an incomplete application.
 This is due by January 2, 2020.
-Please complete the essay by viewing A Day in the Life: Laurie (ER Nurse).

 - Official transcripts from ALL post-secondary schools attended MUST be sent to the Undergraduate Admissions Office by January 2, 2020.
 High School transcripts and SAT/ACT scores are not required.
 Resumes and recommendation/reference letters will not be accepted.

 - DO NOT complete a Graduate Program application.
 This is an Undergraduate Program.